 1 Agency/Group/Organization WEST DES MOINES HUMAN SERVICES Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The West Des Moines Human Services Department administers the Homeless Prevention Program with CDBG dollars.
 In addition, the department offers other services to low income residents of West Des Moines.
 The staff in Human Services provides knowledge of the needs of low-income citizens of West Des Moines.
 2 Agency/Group/Organization West Des Moines Fire Department Agency/Group/Organization Type Agency - Emergency Management What section of the Plan was addressed by Consultation?
 Resiliency Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+The Emergency Operations Plan for the City of West Des Moines was reviewed.
+The purpose of the plan to outline the actions and roles necessary to provide a coordinated response.
+The Plan covers four phases of emergency management: mitigation, preparedness, response, and recovery.
 3 Agency/Group/Organization CGM Inc Agency/Group/Organization Type Services - Broadband Internet Service Providers Services - Narrowing the Digital Divide

 What section of the Plan was addressed by Consultation?
 Broadband needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City of West Des Moines works with CGM, Inc. on a website for the American Connectivity Program.
 Conversations related to the latest needs for that program and other needs beyond.
 4 Agency/Group/Organization Ovation Networks, Inc Agency/Group/Organization Type Services - Broadband Internet Service Providers Services - Narrowing the Digital Divide What section of the Plan was addressed by Consultation?
 Broadband Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Ovation is the organization for the City's current wi-fi program in Valley Junction.
 Conversations about the future of that program and how needs are changing with technology.
+5 Agency/Group/Organization West Des Moines Water Works Agency/Group/Organization Type Agency - Management of Public Land or Water Resources What section of the Plan was addressed by Consultation?
+Water resources Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+West Des Moines Water Works, a separate entity from the City of West Des Moines, is a full-service municipal utility.
+Water Works owns and operates a treatment plant, 17 shallow wells, 4 deep wells, 4 water storage reservoirs, 5 water towers, 8 booster pumping stations, 3,000 fire hydrants and 3,500 valves, and more than 275 miles of water main infrastructure.
+In September 2023, the Central Iowa Water Works (CIWW) was established.
+Through this establishment, there will be a collaborative effort to water quality and quantity.